code-felipe/supplyflow/docs/DECISIONS.md

 - Do not expose code generation endpoints to the public.
 - Keep audit fields (`createdAt`, `usedAt`, `createdBy`, `usedBy`).

+# Mail Sending Module — JavaMail Integration
+## Overview

+This module implements email delivery using JavaMail within the SupplyFlow application.
+It allows sending structured, data-rich, and professional HTML emails directly from the system — leveraging user and entity data — without relying on manual document handling or external email clients.

+# Why This Implementation Was Needed

+Previously, users had to take photos of physical forms or handwritten notes and manually attach them to emails to communicate with clients or supervisors.
+This process was:

+ - ❌ Slow and error-prone

+ - ❌ Inconsistent in formatting and readability

+ - ❌ Dependent on external tools (camera, email client)

+With this new integration:

+- ✅ Emails are generated directly inside the app based on user and entity data.

+- ✅ HTML templates ensure a clean, uniform, and professional layout.

+- ✅ There’s no need for external attachments or manual image uploads.

+- ✅ Communication becomes traceable, consistent, and faster.

+In short, this feature eliminates friction in reporting and communication workflows, replacing a manual, photo-based process with an automated, reliable, and data-driven system.

 # Future Implementations